Glavonoid® / Kaneka Glavonoid™ (Licorice Flavonoid Oil)

 3/5 Evidence Score

 Branded licorice flavonoid oil (LFO) from Kaneka Corporation (Japan).
 Composition: 30% licorice ethanolic extract dissolved in medium-chain triglyceride oil (C8:C10 = 99:1), standardized to 3% glabridin (major flavonoid bioactive).
-Critical distinguishing feature: Glavonoid is the FLAVONOID fraction of licorice, NOT the glycyrrhizin fraction — excludes glycyrrhizin, allowing chronic safe use without the pseudoaldosteronism risk (hypokalemia, hypertension, edema) of crude licorice.
-Tominaga 2009 — 8-week dose-finding RCT (n=84 overweight adults BMI 24-30) at 300/600/900 mg/day showed dose-dependent body fat reductions: 9.35 cm³ visceral fat reduction, 0.25 kg/m² BMI decrease, and 11 mg/dL LDL-cholesterol reduction at 900 mg.
-Kinoshita 2017 — elderly muscle mass increase.
-ATTR amyloid prevention via TTR tetramer stabilization (12-week).
-26 clinical trials in 985 patients per quantitative synthesis.
+Critical distinguishing feature: Glavonoid is the flavonoid fraction of licorice, not the glycyrrhizin fraction — excludes glycyrrhizin, allowing chronic safe use without the pseudoaldosteronism risk (hypokalemia, hypertension, edema) of crude licorice.
+A dose-finding RCT in overweight adults at 300/600/900 mg/day showed dose-dependent body fat reductions: 9.35 cm³ visceral fat reduction, 0.25 kg/m² BMI decrease, and 11 mg/dL LDL-cholesterol reduction at 900 mg.
+Additional evidence covers elderly muscle mass increase and ATTR amyloid prevention via TTR tetramer stabilization.

-Active Compound Licorice flavonoid oil — concentrated 30% licorice ethanolic extract in medium-chain triglycerides (MCT).
-3% GLABRIDIN (major flavonoid active, distinct from glycyrrhizin).
-Additional flavonoids: glabrol, licoricidin, hispaglabridin.
-NOT glycyrrhizin (which causes pseudoaldosteronism)
+Active Compound Licorice flavonoid oil — 30% licorice ethanolic extract in MCT, 3% glabridin (plus glabrol, licoricidin, hispaglabridin); glycyrrhizin-free.

 Benefits